 The EPD development templates are intended as a voluntary best practice template.

 The templates do not override the mandatory requirements as set by the PCR.

-For construction product EPDs claiming compliance with the standard EN 15804 A1 and A2, the mandatory templates shall be used.
+For construction product EPDs claiming compliance with the standard EN 15804, the mandatory template shall be used.